-I’m a parent coach and sometimes I utter the words above.
+I’m a parent coach and sometimes even I utter the words above.
 And when I do, I’m tempted to blame today’s culture.
 But, if I want my children to be independent, happy, and self-sufficient adults, I need to focus on the things I can change.
-If you are an American parent following parenting tip or parenting advice trends, you probably don’t require your children to do chores even though your parents expected it of you AND you think that children who do chores regularly fare better in life skills.
+If you are an American parent following parenting tips or parenting advice trends, you probably don’t require your children to do chores even though your parents expected it of you AND you think that children who do chores regularly fare better in life skills.

 What the EXPERTS say…

 According to a national survey released by Braun Research in 2014, 82% of 1,001 parents said they had chores as children.
 A significant 75% responded that regular chores at home made kids “more responsible” and 63% said chores teach our children “valuable life lessons.”
 But here’s the kicker, only 28% of them required their own children to do chores.

 As a parent coach who believes in effective parenting, I agree with the 75%.

 Chores are essential for raising a child into a capable, independent, successful, and happy adult.
 Chores are the cornerstone of effective child discipline.
 If you are struggling in this area, here’s how this parent coach suggests you get your kids on board with chores in your home.

 - Make a list of all the chores and tasks that you and your partner do on a daily and weekly basis.

 - Circle the ones your children can do (if you have more than one child, you may have to put the letter of the child’s first name that is old enough to do that chore).

 - Star the ones you need to train them to do.